enriquepablo/nlproject/docs/special_conditions.rst

   >>> from nl import During

 To exemplify this feature, we will define a simple "modal" ontology, using the ``Wants`` verb (defined in the section on verbs and predicates) and the ``Can`` verb defined in the section on arithmetics.
-This ontology will be given by the additional rule, that translated into English, would assert that, if someone wants to do something at a given moment, and can do it in a duration that covers that moment, (s)he just does it (at that moment):
+This ontology will be given by the following rule, that translated into English, would assert that, if someone wants to do something at a given moment, and can do it in a duration that covers that moment, (s)he just does it (at that moment):

   >>> r6 = Rule([
   ...
 Fact(HumanBeing('H1'), Wants(to=Exists('E1')), Instant('I1')),